jnaugusto/vue-google-autocomplete/README.md

-# Vue Google Autocomplete
+# Vue Google Autocomplete (Modified)

 [![npm version](https://badgen.net/npm/v/vue-google-autocomplete)](https://www.npmjs.com/package/vue-google-autocomplete) [![sponsored_by](https://badgen.net/badge/sponsored%20by/%F0%9F%A4%96Easy-Peasy.AI/f2a)](https://Easy-Peasy.AI/?utm_source=npm&utm_medium=badge&utm_campaign=vue_google_autocomplete)

-A Vue.js (2.x) autosuggest component for the Google Maps Places API.
+A Vue.js autosuggest component for the Google Places API.
+Modified to not use google maps loader and not adding the script on the head.

 ## Demo